mxxwlll/Globo-Language-Learning-App/README.md

-# Globo: AI-Powered Language Learning App.
+# Globo: AI-Powered Language Learning App

 ## Overview
 Globo is a comprehensive language-learning app designed to address the limitations of existing platforms.
 Leveraging AI technology and a user-centric design, Globo offers an innovative, personalized, and engaging approach to mastering new languages.